John Sylvester

 Choice and Bias for Random Walks with Agelos Georgakopoulos, John Haslegrave and Thomas Sauerwald

-ITCS 2020, volume 151 of LIPIcs 76:1 – 19 [Conference (Open Access)]
+ITCS 2020, volume 151 of LIPIcs 76:1-19.
+[Conference]

-We analyse the following random walk process inspired by the power-of-two-choice paradigm: starting from a given vertex, at each step, unlike the simple random walk (SRW) that always moves to a randomly chosen neighbour, we have the choice between two uniformly and independently chosen neighbours.
-We call this process the choice random walk (CRW).
 We first prove that for any graph, there is a strategy for the CRW that visits any given vertex in expected time $\mathcal{O}(|E|)$.
 Then we introduce a general tool that quantifies by how much the probability of a rare event in the simple random walk can be boosted under a suitable CRW strategy.
 We believe this result to be of independent interest, and apply it here to derive an almost optimal $\mathcal{O}(n\log\log n)$ bound for the cover time of bounded-degree expanders.
 This tool also applies to so-called biased walks, and allows us to make progress towards a conjecture of Azar et al. [STOC 1992].
 Finally, we prove the following dichotomy: computing an optimal strategy to minimise the hitting time of a vertex takes polynomial time, whereas computing one to minimise the cover time is $\mathsf{NP}$-hard.

 The dispersion time of random walks on finite graphs with Nicolás Rivera, Thomas Sauerwald and Alexandre Stauffer